 - Microinverters – With microinverters, each panel has its own inverter, so the DC electricity is converted to AC electricity right at the panel.
 This is more efficient since each panel is not dependent on the other panels.
 Microinverters are more efficient than string inverters but they are also more expensive.

 In addition to converting DC electricity into AC electricity, inverters also monitor the system so that the installer and the owner can easily check to see how it is performing.
 This makes it easier to conduct diagnostic tests if something goes wrong with the array.
+For anyone who is carrying out solar installation for the first time, it’s imperative to have a fair idea of electrical terms and processes, so as to do it with confidence.

 The Complete Solar Panel System